kubernetes/enhancements/keps/sig-scheduling/3370-native-podgroup-api/README.md

 ### Scheduler
 #### QueueSort
 In order to maximize the chance that the pods which belong to the same `PodGroup` to be scheduled consecutively, we need to implement a customized `QueueSort` plugin to sort the Pods properly.

 Firstly, we will inherit the default in-tree PrioritySort plugin so as to honor .spec.priority to ensure high-priority Pods are always sorted ahead of low-priority ones.

 Secondly, if two Pods hold the same priority, the sorting precedence is described as below:

-- If they are both regularPods (without pod.spec.podGroup), compare their `InitialAttemptTimestamp` field: the Pod with earlier `InitialAttemptTimestamp` is positioned ahead of the other.
+- If they are both regular Pods (without pod.spec.podGroup specified), compare their `InitialAttemptTimestamp` field: the Pod with earlier `InitialAttemptTimestamp` is positioned ahead of the other.